UCL-Biosciences/2025_Biosciences_Computational_Training_Material/README.md

 # 2025 Biosciences Computational Training Material
 Computational training for UCL Biosciences co-delivered by Biosciences and ARC.
 This repo contains key info for instructors and participants, including setup details and training material.

+All the info is freely available and you can download to your computer by [cloning](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the repo.

 ## Key info
 Full info is avialble on the [training website](https://ucl-biosciences.github.io/2025-11-03-Biosciences/).